NikosGavalas/ntua-softeng/docs/Merged-Full.md

 The parent will be allowed to choose which scheduled date and time of an event they are booking for.
 In the case of recurring events, only the immediate occurrence can be booked.

+#### Payments to the organizers

+While in the database and in the server, all user accounts are almost entirely similar, organizer accounts function very differently.
+To finalize and submit any booking

 ### Frameworks / Libraries

 #### Back-End